The Immune-Aging Project

 Amit Agrawal, Ph.D.

 Amit is a systems biologist specializing in immune aging and senescent cell biology.
-His research at the Weizmann Institute of Science, resulted in uncovering the heterogenity among senescent cells and pathway that enables senescent cell in old tissue to play “hide & seek” with various immune cells.
+His research at the Weizmann Institute of Science, resulted in uncovering the heterogeneity among senescent cells and pathway that enables senescent cell in old tissue to play “hide & seek” with various immune cells.

 Headshot of Julia Magdalena Majewska